 - 1. Easily fill out all required Camper Forms when they go live in March.
-The paper forms that require scanning and uploading are now a breeze through the app! - 2.
-See your history of Emails sent to your camper and send one off easily from the app too.
+The paper forms that require scanning and uploading are now a breeze through the app! - See your history of Emails sent to your camper and send one off easily from the app too.
 Remember that letters sent in the mail are much more meaningful, we only recommend an occasional email.
-Also, campers cannot email you back. - 3.
-Submit your Application for Camp for 2024!
-When the application goes live September 1, 2023, you will find it online and on your Campanion app under Registration.
+Also, campers do not have the option to email you back.
+(If a camper has something urgent to share with you or ask you, we offer to scan and email a letter, or we offer to send a parent a quick email on their behalf.) - 3.
+Submit your Application for Camp for 2025!
+When the application goes live September 1, 2024, you will find it online and on your Campanion app under Registration.